wolox-training/ios-training-backend/README.md

 ```
 <br/>

-If you ever need to run database commands in the Heroku instance, you can do it by adding a `heroku` prefix, like this:
+If you ever need to run database commands on the Heroku instance, you can do it by adding a `heroku` prefix, like this:
 ```
 heroku rails db:seed
 ```

-This executes `rails db:seed` in the Heroku instance.
+This executes `rails db:seed` on the Heroku instance.

 ## Logs

-The logs can be checked from the [Dashboard](https://dashboard.heroku.com/apps/swift-training-backend/activity).
+The logs can be checked from the [Dashboard](https://dashboard.heroku.com/apps/ios-training-backend/activity).

 You can also check the logs from the terminal by using the following command:
 ```